Free Tour Madrid

 The tour is never canceled in case of bad weather.

-No minimum number of people is required for the tour to take place.
+Minimum number of 4 people is required for the tour to take place.

-Online payments are accepted via: REVOLUT and Bizum.
+Online payments are accepted via: Visa, Mastercard, N26 and REVOLUT.

 Booking and cancellation are free of charge.

-Up to 6 adults and 4 children who know each other are allowed.
+Up to 6 people who know each other are allowed.

 Suitable for people with reduced mobility.